 Facts & Procedural History

 Before filing the deed, the surviving son had a notary stamp the deed.
 The notary backdated the stamp, which she admitted in a letter to the court.
-So the notary signed the document after the decedent had already died.
+This means that the notary signed the document after the decedent had already passed.

-Two years after the decedent died and as part of this probate dispute, the surviving spouse filed a deed transferring her community property interest in the land to the surviving son.
+Two years after the decedent passed, the surviving spouse filed a deed transferring her community property interest in the land to the surviving son.

 The ensuing probate litigation addressed ownership of the land.